pilotmoon/PopClip-Extensions/README-beta.md

 ***A note on "module-based" extensions:** There is a further kind of extension I am calling a module-based extension.
 In a module-based extension, the extension itself is defined by a JavaScript module.
 This allows greater flexibility and customization of the extension, at the cost of being more complex to explain and to use.
 This section describes how JavaScript fits in to the "classic" extension structure, which is the easiest to explain and to use for simple tasks.*

-A JavaScript action is defined by the presence of either a `javascript file` field or a `javascript` field, as follows.
+A JavaScript action is defined by the presence of either a `javascript file` field or a `javascript` field, as follows:

 |Key|Type|Description|
 |---|----|-----------|